Ruaghain/dev-setup/nvim/README.md

 5. Go to the Terminal settings
 6. Click on `Change` for the font menu.
 7. Select the font that was recently installed.

+### Installing LSP's

+To allow to relevant programming languages to work with the LSP's they need to be installed.
+Within neovim type the following:
+* `:LspInstall pylsp`
+* `:LspInstall ruff`